 Aria Award-Winning Music Director Tamara Anna Cislowska plays the Piano, joined by Acacia Quartet and a small choir.

 FRIDAY 25 AUGUST 2017 - 7:30PM

-Become a Patron of Acacia now by donating through the Australian Cultural Fund.
+Become a Patron of Acacia now by donating.
 As a Patron of Acacia, your donation will be fully tax-deductable and you will be recognised on our programs.

 'The stars of the four concerts I attended, and probably of the entire festival, were the four members of the Acacia String Quartet...' - Limelight Magazine, 2017 - read more here